anntoniocarlosx/Password-Generator/README.md

-# Password-Generator
+# password-generator
 A simple password generator with a tkinter interface.

-I made this solely for learning purposes, so this might not be the best way to make this kind of program.
-Any suggestions or critics would be greatly appreciated.
+This might not be the best way to dp this, but at least it works Any suggestions or critics would be greatly appreciated.
 Thanks in advance.